 (b) insurance is the Client’s responsibility.

-5.3 Where the Client requests a particular method of delivery of goods and if Company agrees (in writing) then the Client will cover the cost of delivery by that method from the point of dispatch of the goods by Company and the risk of such delivery shall be borne entirely by the Client unless otherwise agreed by Company and the Client in accordance with these Terms.
+5.3 Where the Client requests a particular method of delivery of goods and if the Company agrees (in writing) then the Client will cover the cost of delivery by that method from the point of dispatch of the goods by the Company and the risk of such delivery shall be borne entirely by the Client unless otherwise agreed by the Company and the Client in accordance with these Terms.

-5.4 Any quotations of delivery times agreed by Company are estimates and not commitments and no delay in delivery will entitle the Client to refuse to accept delivery or cancel its order or otherwise entitle the Client to any Damages whatsoever.
+5.4 Any quotations of delivery times agreed by the Company are estimates and not commitments and no delay in delivery will entitle the Client to refuse to accept delivery or cancel its order or otherwise entitle the Client to any Damages whatsoever.
 Time for delivery is not of the essence.

 6. RISK AND DAMAGE

 6.1 Risk (including, without limitation, insurance responsibility) of any loss, damage or deterioration of or to the goods shall pass to the Client upon the delivery of goods to the Client.

 6.2 Claims made for damage in respect of defective goods or goods lost or damaged in transit must be made against the Company in the following manner:

 (a) prior to accepting the goods and acknowledging delivery the Client must ensure that the complete consignment as per the delivery note has been received;